bluginbuhl/ref-scraper/README.md

 1. A URL for the reference
 2. The string `'no link found'` if the request was successful, but no link was found
-3. The string `'request failed` if there was a connection error during the request
+3. The string `'request failed'` if there was a connection error during the request

 ## Usage & Setup